hraban/lush/README.md

 For this, you will need node.js and go.

 (Note: if you don't regularly use go, you may not have a `GOPATH` set up.
-Do something like this: `echo 'export GOPATH="$HOME"/gopath' >> ~/.bashrc; mkdir -p $GOPATH` and restart your shell before continuing these instructions.)
+Do something like this: `echo 'export GOPATH="$HOME"/gopath' >> ~/.bashrc; mkdir -p ~/gopath` and restart your shell before continuing these instructions.)

 Download and install: